 The SA-HELP application form is available in the myUNSW Commonwealth Govt.
 Forms section (My Student Profile tab > My Student Services > Commonwealth Govt.
 Forms).

-You can apply up until the incurral date (31 March for Semester 1 and 31 August for Semester 2) by accessing the SA-HELP form as stated above.
+You can apply up until the incurral date by accessing the SA-HELP form as stated above.

-After the incurral date has passed, the form will no longer be available for that Semester.
+After the incurral date has passed, the form will no longer be available for that Semester or Term.

-You must complete and submit the form by the incurral date of the semester you wish to start SA-HELP.
+You must complete and submit the form by the incurral date of the semester or term you wish to start SA-HELP.
 Be sure to include your tax file number or Certificate of application for a TFN.
-Applications submitted after the census date cannot be accepted or processed.
-If you miss the deadline you will be liable to pay the fee for the semester directly to the University.
+Applications submitted after the incurral date cannot be accepted or processed.
+If you miss the deadline you will be liable to pay the fee for the semester or term directly to the University.
 Failure to do so will result in blocks to administrative services (see fee non-payment info below).

 You will only be required to apply for SA HELP once for each program of study at UNSW.
 You will need to submit a new form if you change your program of study, or are enrolled with more than one higher education provider.